Combustible Dust Fans for Wood Pellets Applications

 CSP installed SonicAire industrial dust control fans in the Lenoir plant.
 The results have provided a trifecta of benefits for CSP.

-SonicAire’s proprietary technology provides cost reduction and convenience, as the industrial dust control fans guide airflow to prevent the accumulation of dust particles on overhead structures.
+SonicAire’s proprietary technology provides cost reduction and convenience.
 The fans work while the plant is in operation, to maintain the cleanliness of the plant.
 Gray reports, “We run the fans 24/7, and they have kept the overhead areas constantly clean.”

 “As an added benefit,” notes Gray, “the fans circulate the air so the exhaust system can pull air out of the roof more effectively.
 This has noticeably reduced the ambient temperature in the plant.
-Our presses operate at around 300 degrees, so the plant can get very warm in the summer months.
 This is a nice benefit to help keep our operators more comfortable.”

 Combustible Dust Fans for Wood Cabinets and Furniture Applications